-Often our children/teens will have different impressions about our attitudes and values toward alcohol based on what they’ve observed.
+Your child/teen may have different impressions about your attitudes and values toward alcohol based on what they’ve observed.
 Listen carefully to their understanding of the role of alcohol in your family’s life and how they perceive your values.
 Their impressions may surprise you!

 Don’t get caught up in feeling defensive about your own drinking practices.
-Keep focused on the fact that your children/teens are just at the start of understanding alcohol.
+Keep focused on the fact that your child/teen is just at the start of understanding alcohol.
 It’s a brand new chance to offer essential guidance.
-Focus on the impacts you can have today and going forward.
+Focus on the impacts you can have today and in the future.

 Step 2.
 Teach New Skills by Interactive Modeling

-Though your child/teen has likely been exposed throughout childhood to adults drinking, you may or may not have had a specific conversation about the role of alcohol.
-Their first impressions about alcohol may have formed from a number of experiences with adults’ behaviors.
-Because alcohol can be a common presence in our lives and at celebratory events, we can have a challenging time figuring out what lessons our children/teens have learned from that modeling.
-Yet we know that modeling (our actions) is the greatest teacher.
-With that in mind, let’s take a look at what you can do.
+Though your child/teen has likely been exposed to adults drinking throughout childhood, you may or may not have had a specific conversation about the role of alcohol.
+Their first impressions about alcohol may have formed from a number of experiences watching adults.
+Because alcohol can have a common presence in life and at celebratory events, it can be challenging to figure out what lessons your child/teen has learned from that modeling.
+Modeling through your actions is the greatest teacher.

-- First, examine family messages around the role of alcohol and think about what it’s teaching your child/teen.
+- Examine family messages around the role of alcohol and think about what they’re teaching your child/teen.
 Some questions you can ask yourself include:

 - Talk about your family history with alcohol.
-Research shows that children/teens of parents with alcohol use disorders (like addiction) are between four and ten times more likely to become alcohol dependent themselves than are children/teens with no relatives who experience addiction.3 These children/teens are more likely to begin drinking at a younger age and progressively struggle as they grow.4 If this is true for your family, talking about family history can break that family cycle and teach your child/teen how to make healthy choices.
+Research shows that children/teens of parents with alcohol use disorders are between four and ten times more likely to become alcohol dependent themselves.3 These children/teens are more likely to begin drinking at a younger age and progressively struggle as they grow.4 If this is true for your family, talking about family history can break that family cycle and teach your child/teen how to make healthy choices.
 Though all parents need to prepare their children/teens with information, coping strategies, and responsible decision-making skills, those families with a history of alcohol addiction are particularly vulnerable.

 - Create empathy and compassion through understanding.
 Promote empathy and understanding as family members deal with challenges in life.
 This is the ideal time to teach your child/teen about the reasons behind alcohol use and misuse.

-Explain why you want your child/teen to abstain from drinking and drug use.
-Some reasons might be: increased risk of experiencing negative consequences, their brain is still developing, alcohol is an addictive substance, and family history of alcohol or drug problems.
+- Explain why you want your child/teen to abstain from drinking and drug use.
+Some reasons include the increased risk of experiencing negative consequences, their brain is still developing, alcohol is an addictive substance, and a family history of alcohol or drug problems.

-Become a strong parent advocate.
+- Become a strong parent advocate.
 If you are in a circumstance in which relatives become obviously intoxicated, trust your gut.
 Your family is likely no longer safe since there are individuals present who have lost control.
-When people become unsafe, it’s your responsibility as a parent to get you and your family to safety.
+When people become unsafe, it’s your responsibility as a parent or someone in a parenting role to get you and your family to safety.
 Leave the celebration.
 Let your child/teen know that the reason you are leaving is because there are adults who have made unhealthy choices and have lost their sense of control.
 This is modeling your own resistance to peer pressure!

 - Take the learning further because your child/teen will increasingly need to find ways to deal with the stress and social pressures that they face.
 Expectations of who they are and what they “should” do increase with age and their social awareness.
 So, this is the perfect time to discuss and brainstorm options for coping strategies.
 You could ask, “When you are upset, what makes you feel better?”
 Brainstorm a list together.
 Write it down.

 - Discuss values.
-Instead of diving into a discussion about alcohol, first you may want to talk about health and healthy development.
-You and your family may want to consider the following questions:
+Instead of diving into a discussion about alcohol, first you may want to consider questions about health and healthy development.

-- Create a family ritual out of expressing gratitude for your lives.
+- Create a family ritual of expressing gratitude in your lives.
 Children/Teens can get caught up in developmentally-normal social anxiety.
-You can create a balancing force by focusing on what is good and strong and healthy in your lives.
-Whether you make a habit of sharing grateful thoughts when sitting down to a family meal or keep a running list on your family’s chalkboard, find a way to share specifics on what is positive in your lives, and your child/teen will think in those terms as well.
-Children/Teens who are more aware of how they belong in your family and belong to greater community are more likely to respect rules and boundaries and make healthy choices.
+You can create a balancing force by focusing on what is good, strong, and healthy in your lives.
+Whether you make a habit of sharing grateful thoughts when sitting down to a family meal or keep a running list on your family’s chalkboard, find a way to share specifics on what is positive in your lives, and your child/teen will start to think in those terms as well.
+Children/Teens who are more aware of how they belong in their families and belong to a greater community are more likely to respect rules and boundaries and make healthy choices.

 - Set goals to demonstrate values.
 Draw a metaphorical line in the sand today.
 This is the first day of teaching your child/teen about alcohol.
 Now that you have articulated your family’s hopes and values for what you want to teach your child/teen, consider what goals you can set for yourself and what goals you can encourage your child/teen to set in order to align actions with values.

 Practice can take the form of cooperatively completing the task together or trying out a task with you as a coach and ready support.
-Practice is not only nice, it’s necessary in order for children/teens to internalize new skills.
+Practice is necessary for children/teens to internalize new skills.
 Practice makes vital new brain connections that strengthen each time they perform the new action.

 - Take the first small step.
 If you’ve set a goal to leave situations that feel unsafe, for example, set your family’s expectations ahead of time.
 If a wedding is coming up that you know could pose a challenge with drinking relatives, decide ahead of time on a reasonable time to leave together before trouble might begin.